When Medicaid in Illinois Will Pay for a Nursing Home, Assisted Living, or Home Health Care

 Illinois operates a Medicaid waiver program called the Supportive Living Program (SLP) to pay for some of the costs of supportive living facilities.

 To qualify for SLP, you must be 65 or over or an adult with a physical disability.
-If you have a primary or secondary diagnosis of developmental disability or serious and persistent mental illness, then you will not qualify for SLP.
+If you have a primary or secondary diagnosis of developmental disability or serious and persistent mental illness, then you won't qualify for SLP.
 You must require the nursing home level of care.

-If you qualify, then SLP will pay for many of the services that you can receive in an SLF, like personal care services, housekeeping, meals, exercise programs, medication supervision, and temporary nursing care.
+If you qualify, SLP will pay for many of the services that you can receive in an SLF, like personal care services, housekeeping, meals, exercise programs, medication supervision, and temporary nursing care.
 You must pay the room and board fee for the living facility.
-You must have monthly income that is equal to or greater than the SSI amount to qualify for this program.
-In 2019, that is $771 per month.
+You must have monthly income that's equal to or greater than the SSI amount to qualify for this program.
+In 2024, that's $943 per month for a single person ($1,415 for a couple).

-If you are eligible for SLP, you will need to pay almost all of your monthly income to the facility.
-SLF residents are allowed to keep $90/month as a personal needs allowance.
+If you're eligible for SLP, you'll need to pay almost all of your monthly income to the facility.
+SLF residents are allowed to keep $90 per month as a personal needs allowance.

 Assistance for Illinoisans Needing Home Health Care

 First, if you receive AABD Medical, the program will pay for some limited home care services.
-The services must be prescribed by your doctor as part of a plan of care for a particular problem, and the services must be directed at curing or rehabilitating you.
-AABD Medical will not pay for services that you might need on a long-term basis like housekeeping, but it will pay for services provided by a home health care agency, a physical therapist, speech therapist, or an occupational therapist.
+The services must be prescribed by your doctor as part of a plan of care for a particular condition, and the services must be directed at curing or rehabilitating your condition.

-Illinois also operates a program called the Community Care Program (CCP).
-If you qualify for CCP, you can receive homemaker services, adult day care services, and emergency home response services.
+Generally speaking, if you qualify for CCP, you can receive homemaker services, adult daycare services, and emergency home response services.
 To qualify, you must be 65 or over, or 60-64 and physically disabled.
-You must have an assessment that shows you are at risk of being placed in a nursing facility.
-CCP is not a Medicaid program, and so you can have income and assets above the AABD Medical limits discussed above.
-However, you must have less than $17,500 in assets.
+You must have an assessment that shows you are at risk of being placed in a nursing facility and have less than $17,500 in non-exempt assets.
 If you have enough monthly income, you may be required to contribute to the cost of the services.
 To apply, contact the Department on Aging Senior Help Line at 800-252-8966.

 Ready to create your will?